arvindri2005/Company-Leetcode-Explorer/guide/getting-started.md

     - In Google Cloud Console: Ensure the "Vertex AI API" or "Generative Language API" is enabled, then create an API key under "APIs & Services" > "Credentials."
 3. **Important**: Treat this API key as a secret.

-## 5. Configure Environment Variables
+## 6. Configure Environment Variables (Required)

-1. In the root of your project, create a file named `.env.local`.
+1. In the root of your project, create a file named `.env.local` (if you haven't already via the setup script).
 2. Add your Firebase configuration and Google AI API key to this file.
 The `src/ai/genkit.ts` file expects `GOOGLE_API_KEY`.

     ```env